koskiki/custompage-playground/README.md

 | Icon | WebResources/cat_ic_fluent_flash_28_regular |

 ## 3. Start play with playground
-Open custom page from command bar with different parameters to test it out Navigate forward from custom page using defined buttons and test how navigation path works
+Open custom page from command bar with different parameters to test it out.

+Navigate forward from custom page using defined buttons and test how navigation path works.